List of That Time I Got Reincarnated as a Slime characters: Ogres/Kijins/Oni/Wicked Oni

 Shuna is an ogre princess and Benimaru's sister.
 One of the six survivors of the ogre village.
 She is good at making clothes and teaches her skills to the goblins after evolving into a Kijin.
 Later, Rimuru gave her the title "Holy Princess".
 She usually competes with Shion for Rimuru's attention as she too likes to snuggle and carry Rimuru whenever they're in their blob form.
 Despite her traditional role as a healer and priestess, who stays behind in Tempest, she is a proficient magic user, even capable of using holy magic as a monster.
+She is also capable of fighting.
 After she evolves into an Oni, her magical abilities grew even stronger after Rimuru evolved into a Demon Lord.